-- Diversity and Inclusion Adviser lgrand@sgul.ac.uk - Race and Ethnicity Network renetwork@sgul.ac.uk - Staff Disability Network disabilitynetwork@sgul.ac.uk - Staff LGBT+ Network lgbtstaffgroup@sgul.ac.uk
+- Diversity and Inclusion Adviser lgrand@sgul.ac.uk - Race and Ethnicity Network renetwork@sgul.ac.uk - Staff Disability Network disabilitynetwork@sgul.ac.uk - Staff LGBT+ Network lgbtstaffgroup@sgul.ac.uk - Dean of Equality, Diversity and Inclusion vho@squl.ac.uk - Associate Dean Culture and Development bhaider@sgul.ac.uk - Associate Dean Equality and Diversity Enhancement adonin@sgul.ac.uk

-Please note, the individuals listed above can only support employees in this initial informal stage; they would not be able to go through the grievance procedure process with an individual, or take an issue forward on an employee's behalf, should they decide to report the concern via the Grievance Policy for action to be taken.
+Please note, the individuals listed above can only support employees in this initial informal stage; they would not be able to go through the grievance procedure process with an individual, or take an issue forward on an employee's behalf, should they decide to report the concern via the Grievance Procedure for action to be taken.
 The individuals listed above are required to act impartially when providing advice and guidance and will have received training to support them in this role.

 - Trade Unions trade union members can seek help from their relevant trade union.
-More information on the trade unions and relevant contacts can be found on the website here. - HR hrhelp@sgul.ac.uk
+More information on the trade unions and relevant contacts can be found on the website here. - HR hrhelp@sgul.ac.uk raised regarding a specific individual, these will be raised with the Director of HR&OD who will then take appropriate follow up action, which may involve speaking to the individual's line manager, for example.